alina-yur/nljug-native-spring-boot/README.md

 - `-Ob` - Optimize for fastest build time: use only for dev purposes for faster feedback, remove before compiling for deployment;

 - `-pgo`: Using PGO will automatically trigger `-O3` for best performance.

+## `march=native`

+ If you are deploying your application on the same machine where you building it, or a similar machine with support for the same CPU features, use `-march=native` for additional performance.
+This option allows the Graal compiler to use all CPU features available, which will improve the performance of your application.
+Note that if you are building your application to distribute it to your users or customers, where the machine configuration is unknown, it's better to use `-march=compatibility`.

 ## Performance comparison